Facebook gets 9-nation grilling, but Zuckerberg refuses to attend

 Collins said he was "deeply disappointed by Zuckerberg's decision to ignore summons from so many nations."

-Among the concerns raised by lawmakers was Facebook's policies regarding third-party application developers and the use and collection of user data.
+Among the concerns raised by lawmakers was Facebook's policies regarding third-party application developers and the use and collection of user data, such as the app that pulled the user data of millions of Facebook users — data that eventually ended up in the possession of political consultancy Cambridge Analytica.

-Allan admitted that the company has "damaged public trust through some of the actions we have taken."

-Facebook has confirmed that it had hired a conservative lobbying firm in the midst of an October 2017 public relations crisis.
-Facebook’s ties to the firm, Definers Public Affairs, were first reported last week in The New York Times, which detailed how the group aimed to “discredit activist protesters [of Facebook], in part by linking them to liberal financier George Soros,” who has become the subject of widespread right-wing and antisemitic conspiracy theories for his philanthropy work.

 Zuckerberg says he isn't leaving Facebook despite controversyNov.
 21, 201800:51